 Liquidity risk relates to the risk the Corporation will encounter difficulty in meeting obligations associated with financial liabilities.
-The financial liabilities on its statement of financial position are limited to trade and other payables, convertible note payable and the debenture, all of which are current in nature.
+The financial liabilities on its statement of financial position are limited to trade and other payables, convertible notes payable and the debenture, all of which are current in nature.

-The Corporation has a working capital deficiency of \$5,794,747 at March 31, 2019 (2018 - \$5,641,812), which includes unpaid interest on the convertible debenture and the convertible note for \$189,863 (December 31, 2018 - \$164,075).
-The Corporation expects it will have adequate liquidity to fund its existing financial liabilities and ongoing operating and general administrative expenses through its existing operations using its existing credit facilities, upon finalization of the negotiated credit facility (note 15 Subsequent Event) and the continued support of its debenture holder not demanding the repayment of the debenture.
-Refer also to note 2, Corporate Information and Going Concern.
+The Corporation has a working capital deficiency of \$5,048,853 at June 30, 2019 (December 31, 2018 - \$5,641,812).
+The Corporation expects it will have adequate liquidity to fund its existing financial liabilities and ongoing operating and general administrative expenses through its existing operations and using its existing credit facilities, refer also to note 2, Going Concern.